 As part of the FDA's approval of IMVEXXY, we committed to conduct a post-approval observational study to evaluate the risk of endometrial cancer in post-menopausal women with a uterus who use a low-dose vaginal estrogen unopposed by a progestogen such as IMVEXXY, which study was assumed by Mayne Pharma as the holder of the new drug application ("NDA").
 As part of the FDA's approval of ANNOVERA, the FDA has required four non-closed post-marketing studies, including both post-marketing reviews and post-marketing commitments.
 Each study has a timeline for completion and submission of a final report to the FDA.
 If a post-approval study is not fulfilled according to FDA requirements, the FDA may impose certain further requirements and penalties against the holder of the NDA, which could include withdrawal of the NDA approval and withdrawal of the product from the market.
 For ANNOVERA, post marketing studies are being performed by the Population Council and Mayne Pharma as the NDA holder.
 In July 2021, we received a letter from the FDA indicating that the post-marketing commitment study being conducted by the Population Council for ANNOVERA to characterize the in vivo release rate of ANNOVERA was not fulfilled to FDA's satisfaction.
-In addition, the final reports for the two post-marketing requirement studies being performed by the Population Council for ANNOVERA were not submitted by the initial listed submission deadline, which deadlines have since been extended by FDA.
-To the extent that Mayne Pharma or the Population Council, as applicable, does not fulfil these studies to the FDA's satisfaction, the ability of our licensees to sell the applicable product may be limited and there may be an adverse impact on our revenue and results of operations.
+In addition, the final reports for the two post-marketing requirement studies being performed by the Population Council, as applicable, does not fulfil these studies to the FDA's satisfaction, the ability of our licensees to sell the applicable product may be limited and there may be an adverse impact on our revenue and results of operations.